hwdsl2/setup-ipsec-vpn/docs/clients.md

 If your iOS 13/14, macOS 10.15 (Catalina) or macOS 11 (Big Sur) device cannot connect, try these steps: Edit `/etc/ipsec.conf` on the VPN server.
 Find `sha2-truncbug=yes` and replace it with `sha2-truncbug=no`.
 Save the file and run `service ipsec restart`.
 Then reconnect the VPN.

 In addition, users running macOS Big Sur 11.0 should update to version 11.1 or newer, to fix some issues with VPN connections.
-To check your macOS version and update, refer to <a href="https://www.businessinsider.com/how-to-check-mac-os-version" target="_blank">this article</a>.
+To check your macOS version and update, refer to [this article](https://www.businessinsider.com/how-to-check-mac-os-version).

 ### iOS/Android sleep mode

 To save battery, iOS devices (iPhone/iPad) will automatically disconnect Wi-Fi shortly after the screen turns off (sleep mode).
 As a result, the IPsec VPN disconnects.
-This behavior is <a href="https://discussions.apple.com/thread/2333948" target="_blank">by design</a> and cannot be configured.
+This behavior is [by design](https://discussions.apple.com/thread/2333948) and cannot be configured.

 If you need the VPN to auto-reconnect when the device wakes up, you may connect using [IKEv2](ikev2-howto.md) mode (recommended) and enable the "VPN On Demand" feature.
-Alternatively, you may try <a href="https://github.com/Nyr/openvpn-install" target="_blank">OpenVPN</a> instead, which <a href="https://openvpn.net/vpn-server-resources/faq-regarding-openvpn-connect-ios/" target="_blank">has support for options</a> such as "Reconnect on Wakeup" and "Seamless Tunnel".
+Alternatively, you may try [OpenVPN](https://github.com/Nyr/openvpn-install) instead, which [has support for options](https://openvpn.net/vpn-server-resources/faq-regarding-openvpn-connect-ios/) such as "Reconnect on Wakeup" and "Seamless Tunnel".

 Android devices will also disconnect Wi-Fi shortly after entering sleep mode, unless the option "Keep Wi-Fi on during sleep" is enabled.
 This option is no longer available in Android 8 (Oreo) and newer.
 Alternatively, you may try enabling the "Always-on VPN" option to stay connected.
-Learn more <a href="https://support.google.com/android/answer/9089766?hl=en" target="_blank">here</a>.
+Learn more [here](https://support.google.com/android/answer/9089766?hl=en).

 ### Debian 10 kernel